Tag: assumption

 Exodus 17:1–7, Numbers 20:1–13, John 7:37–39 (read online ⧉)

-By and large, Americans do not understand the of clean and readily available water.
+By and large, Americans do not understand the gift of clean and readily available water.
 Even during droughts, currently, people in places like California still can turn on the water in their homes, and get a drink.
 In places like Rome, artesian wells are all over the city, and one can get clean water from public fountains.

 We often speak ill of the Israelites when they challenged Moses.
 How dare they admonish the great prophet?!
-Later Jewish commentators would also the same.
+Later Jewish commentators would also respond the same.
 The reality is, though, would we really be all that different when things aren’t going well?

 No one ever promised the Israelites that the journey would be easy.
 They seemed to have made the assumption.
 Then they placed the responsibility of their assumption onto someone else…Moses.
 Often Moses was really in conflict with their assumptions, rather than them, per se.
 Moses dealt with the ongoing disappointment of the Israelites that the world would just be handed to them.

 There is often a pervading view that we have no responsibility in regards to our faith and salvation working out in our lives.
-True, God provided us unmerited and provided the way.
+True, God provided us unmerited grace and provided the way.
 Our small part is to accept it.
 Yet, that is really only the start.

 Think of it this way, if you were at the bottom of a cliff and the only way to escape was up, and the cliff wall was too smooth to climb and you didn’t have any rope, pitons, or other climbing gear…someone is going to have to throw you a rope.
 You still need to grab the rope and (preferably) tie it around yourself.
 If there is only a person (rather than a winch or other mechanical device), they will struggle to pull you up.
 They might still accomplish it (and if it’s God, God will), but for your own sake, you need to help, even if it’s “walking” up the cliff so you don’t bang yourself around.